 In addition to our course and program offerings, our faculty are involved in cutting edge research activities.
-Funding for these efforts is provided by diverse sources, including some of the most competitive programs of the NSF, DARPA, NASA, NGA, USGS and others.
+Funding for these efforts is provided by diverse sources, including some of the most competitive programs of NSF, DARPA, NASA, NGA, USGS and others.
 Current projects at the department include the following.

 |Paul Houser||NASA-Goddard Space Flight Center||NASA/ROSES High Mountain Asia||8/16 – 8/19|